-Table 5.3: Densities of different materials.
+Table 8.7.
+Densities of different materials

-2. Compare the density of the shiny weight with the densities listed in Table 4.2.
+2. Compare the density of the shiny weight with the densities listed in Table 8.7.
 What do you suspect this object is made of?
 Why do you think this?
 (10 points)

-3. Compare the densities of 3, 4, and 5 and consider Table 4.2.
+3. Compare the densities of 3, 4, and 5 and consider Table 8.7.
 Do you agree that the Piñon meteorite could be rich in iron?
 Why?
 (10 points)

-4. Referring only to Table 4.2, what material (or combination of materials) would you guess the golf ball to be composed of?
+4. Referring only to Table 8.7, what material (or combination of materials) would you guess the golf ball to be composed of?
 Is this a reasonable composition for a golf ball?
 What does this suggest about the use of average density information only when we make 'guestimates' about what materials solar system bodies might be composed of?
 (10 points)

-1. Some scientists have measured the density of a substance to be 3.1 g/cm3.
+1. Some scientists have measured the density of a substance to be 3.1 g/cm.
 Based on what you have learned so far, is the substance more likely to be a solid, a liquid, or a gas?
 (5 points)

-2. A solid cylinder of plastic has a density of 1.6 g/cm3.
+2. A solid cylinder of plastic has a density of 1.6 g/cm.
 It is then cut exactly in half.
+What happens to the mass?
+What happens to the volume?
 What is the density of each of the pieces now?
 Explain your answer.
 (5 points)

-3. Liquid A has a density of 0.90 g/cm3, liquid B has a density of 1.15 g/cm3, and liquid C has a density of 0.65 g/cm3.
+3. Liquid A has a density of 0.90 g/cm, liquid B has a density of 1.15 g/cm, and liquid C has a density of 0.65 g/cm.
 They are poured into a graduated cylinder and allowed to sit overnight.
 Assuming that the liquids do not mix into one another, which liquid will be on the bottom, in the middle, and at the top of the graduated cylinder?
 Draw a picture to illustrate this scenario.
 (5 points)

-4. Use your textbook (Appendix E) or information on-line to fill in the following table (12 points):
+4. Use your textbook (Appendix E) or information on-line to fill in the following table

+(12 points):